 - and making day to day decisions.

 But this is not what is most important in the Product Owners job at the beginning.
 The first stage of product development is usually crucial and has the highest impact on the rest of the product lifecycle.
 Decisions made at the beginning will have consequences in the future.
-For the Product Owner at this stage, the most important it is to maximize the amount of work NOT done.
+The most important thing for the Product Owner at this stage is to maximize the amount of work NOT done.

 Unique skill set and experience